Waiting for the Barbarians

 Waiting for the Barbarians is a novel by the South African writer J. M. Coetzee.
 First published in 1980, it was chosen by Penguin for its series Great Books of the 20th Century and won both the James Tait Black Memorial Prize and Geoffrey Faber Memorial Prize for fiction.
 American composer Philip Glass has also written an opera of the same name based on the book which premiered in September 2005 at Theater Erfurt, Germany.

 Coetzee is said to have taken the title as well as to have been heavily influenced by the 1904 poem "Waiting for the Barbarians" by the Greek poet Constantine P. Cavafy.

-Coetzee's novel was also deeply influenced by Italian writer Dino Buzzati's novel The Tartar Steppe (which too is said to have been based on Cavafy's poem).
+Coetzee's novel was also deeply influenced by Italian writer Dino Buzzati's novel The Tartar Steppe.

 Plot

 The story is narrated in the first person by the unnamed magistrate of a settlement that exists on the territorial frontier of "The Empire".
 The Magistrate's rather peaceful existence comes to an end with the Empire's declaration of a state of emergency and with the deployment of the Third Bureau—the special forces of the Empire—due to rumours that the area's indigenous people, called "barbarians" by the people in the settlement, might be preparing to attack the town.
 Consequently, the Third Bureau conducts an expedition into the land beyond the frontier.
 Led by the sinister Colonel Joll, the Third Bureau captures a number of barbarians, brings them back to town, tortures them, kills some of them, and leaves for the capital in order to prepare a larger campaign.

 In the meantime, the Magistrate begins to question the legitimacy of colonialism and personally nurses a barbarian girl who has been left crippled and partly blinded by the Third Bureau's torturers.
 He threatens to force the barbarian girl out of the city unless she stays with him.
 The Magistrate has an intimate yet uncertain relationship with the girl.
 Eventually, he decides to take her back to her people.
 After a life-threatening trip through the barren land, during which they have sexual relations, he succeeds in returning her—finally asking, to no avail, if she will stay with him—and returns to his own town.
 The Third Bureau soldiers have reappeared there and now arrest the Magistrate for having deserted his post and for consorting with "The Enemy".
 Without much possibility of a trial during such emergency circumstances, the Magistrate remains in a locked cellar for an indefinite period, experiencing for the first time a near-complete lack of basic freedoms.
 He finally acquires a key that allows him to leave the makeshift jail, but finds that he has no place to escape to and spends most of his time outside the jail scavenging for scraps of food.